ErickSumargo/Dads/README.md

 ```
 * Have fun!

+## Caveat
+After went through **How to run** section but you still get a "Service issue" state, hit `TRY AGAIN?` a couple of times until success.
+That's because I host data to the server with basic free plan - potato spec, well, it's just for research purpose anyway 😂.

 ## Contributing
 [Let's get in touch](https://twitter.com/SumargoErick) if you're interested in contributing.
 Fork it, submit your PR.<br/>
 Also feel free to open new issue, request features, or any kind of your support (join [**stargazers** ⭐](https://github.com/ErickSumargo/Dads/stargazers)️ | treat me [**coffee**](https://www.buymeacoffee.com/ErickSumargo) 😁).